-Figure 4.15 Configuration: Date and Time
+Figure 4.15 Network: Ethernet Configuration

-Once the AC adaptor is disconnected from the iServer and there is no battery back-up, the iServer will lose its date and time settings.
+Once the AC adaptor is disconnected from the iServer, the iServer will lose its date and time settings.

-Once the iServer is rebooted from any web page, the iServer will lose its date and time settings whether or not the back-up battery is installed.
+Once the iServer is rebooted from any web page, the iServer will lose its date and time settings.